Olympics-Boxing-A French sit-in and Ghanaian medal in action-packed day | Sports-Games

 - Japan

 "But I want the gold so I will do my best to give my best performance and leave the rest to God."
-In other weight categories, Britain's Pat McCormack advanced to the men's welterweight final by walkover after Ireland's Aidan Walsh pulled out with an ankle injury, taking home a bronze.
+Britain's Pat McCormack advanced to the men's welterweight final by walkover after Ireland's Aidan Walsh pulled out with an ankle injury.
+McCormack will face Cuba's Roniel Iglesias.

-In the light-heavyweight class, fellow Briton Ben Whittaker beat Russian Imam Khataev by split decision for a shot at gold.
+It will be a Britain versus Cuba final also in the light-heavy category.
+Briton Ben Whittaker beat Russian Imam Khataev in the semi-finals and Cuban Arlen Lopez defeated Loren Berto Alfonso Dominguez, who moved from his native Cuba to Azerbaijan to improve his chances at competing at the top level.
+Boxing powerhouse Cuba ended their winning streak on Sunday with the first loss among their seven boxers after American Richard Torrez Jr grabbed a split-decision victory over Dainier Pero in the super-heavy quarter-finals.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)